Diagonal flow detects topology of strata

-It remains to tackle the plus cocyle.
-Here, we exploit our extra flexibility to build a dimension argument that eliminates all but the full symplectic group as the Zariski closure.
-We carry out the dimension argument first for components of minimal strata and hyperelliptic components with two zeros to conclude Zariski density for the monodromy groups of these components.
-This implies the Zariski density of their Rauzy--Veech groups as they are finite index in the monodromy groups (a consequence of \Cref{t:surjectivity}).
-We then deal with a few remaining low genera components by using a well-known criterion for Zariski density \cite{Pra-Rap}.
-Finally, we extend the density to Rauzy--Veech groups of all quadratic components by standard techniques of surgery/splitting zeroes.
+Now, we exploit our extra flexibility to build a dimension argument that eliminates all but the full symplectic group as the Zariski closure.
+We carry out the dimension argument first for components of minimal strata (\Cref{s:minimal strata}) and hyperelliptic components with two zeros (\Cref{s:hyperelliptic with two}) to conclude Zariski density for the symplectic monodromy groups of these components.
+This implies the Zariski density of their Rauzy--Veech groups, as they are finite index in the symplectic monodromy groups (a consequence of \Cref{t:pi1-surjective}).
+We then deal with a few remaining low genera components by using a well-known criterion for Zariski density \cite{Pra-Rap} in \Cref{s:sporadic}.
+Finally, we extend the density to Rauzy--Veech groups of all quadratic components by standard techniques of surgery/splitting zeroes (\Cref{s:extending_from_basic}).
 The density allows us to apply the Avila--Viana criterion to conclude the proof of the Kontsevich--Zorich conjecture in full generality.